NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

-The :code:`nvidia-mgpu` target provides a state vector simulator accelerated with the :code:`cuStateVec` library but with support for Multi-Node, Multi-GPU distribution of the state vector.
-(It can also run on a single GPU.)
+The :code:`nvidia-mgpu` target provides a state vector simulator accelerated with the :code:`cuStateVec` library but with support for Multi-Node, Multi-GPU distribution of the state vector, in addition to a single GPU.

 The multi-node multi-GPU simulator expects to run within an MPI context.
 To execute a program on the :code:`nvidia-mgpu` target, use the following commands (adjust the value of the :code:`-np` flag as needed to reflect available GPU resources on your system):